Site Map

 Heatstroke; Heat illness; Dehydration - heat emergency

-Heat emergencies or illnesses are caused by exposure to extreme heat and sun.
+Heat emergencies or illnesses are caused by exposure to extreme heat or sun.
 Heat illnesses can be prevented by being careful in hot, humid weather.

 Images